 CO2 + H2O ⇌ H2CO3 ⇌ H+ + HCO3− ⇌ 2H+ + CO32-.

-(in words: one molecule of carbon dioxide + one molecule of water ⇌ one molecule of carbonic acid ⇌ one hydrogen ion (= proton) + one bicarbonate ion ⇌ two hydrogen ions + one carbonate ion).
+(in words: one molecule of carbon dioxide + one molecule of water ⇌ one molecule of carbonic acid ⇌ one hydrogen ion (= proton) + one hydrogencarbonate ion ⇌ two hydrogen ions + one carbonate ion).

 (Source: redrawn figure of Encyclopaedia Universalis)

 The present levels of elevation of marine CO2 concentration and consequential increase in proton concentration and acidity are more likely to encourage calcification than discourage it.
 The calcification process is thought to have originated when large amounts of excess calcium occurred in the seawater at the Precambrian-Cambrian boundary, about 550 million years ago.
 The organisms of the time had already evolved sophisticated mechanisms for maintenance of cellular calcium homeostasis.
 It is theorised that the environmental calcium excess produced conditions favoring natural selection for biomineralisation in protists and invertebrates.
-Now the same calcification process appears to be effective at sequestering anthropogenic carbon.
+Now the same primitive calcification process appears to be effective at sequestering anthropogenic carbon in excess.

 The same pattern of carbon fluxes occurs with forests.
 In the same way as the marine phytoplankton, terrestrial green plants are photosynthetic primary producers that fix carbon dioxide out of the atmosphere into their carbohydrates.
 The carbon reservoir of a forest is represented by its biomass of wood, leaves, fruits and roots, but also by all of the animals, large and small, all of the microbes, bacteria, fungi and protozoa that digest the wastes of the forest, and all of the carbon accumulated over the years in the humus of the forest soil.

 When a forest is mature, it no longer retains more atmospheric CO2 through photosynthesis than it releases through decaying by legions of bacteria and fungi, except for the part which is sustainably managed for wood.
 Firewood remains at most two or three years until it is dry enough to be burned.
 Timber for furniture or buildings may retain its carbon between a few decades to several centuries in the best of cases, until it is decayed or burned, but never longer.
 Sustainably managed wood is important for a mature forest, its live and its living area.
 At this stage, the forest represents an important carbon reservoir which has to be treasured, but it isn’t a relevant carbon sink anymore.
-Another very important point about sequestration of carbon by the forest biome is that it is very temporary.
+A very important point about sequestration of carbon by the forest biome is that it is very temporary.
 The plants and the animals will die all too soon and their subsequent decay releases their carbon back into the atmosphere again, together with the one of the extracted firewood or timber.
 Forests, even when they are in active growth, can only be temporary carbon sinks.

 There is a better alternative.
 If expansion of shellfish cultivation were to be accepted as a carbon sink within the frame of the carbon trading system, it would be much easier to implement on a large scale, more sustainable and, most importantly, offer permanent removal of carbon from the atmosphere.
 It is easier to implement on a large scale because cultivating shellfish does not challenge the use of scarce agricultural land which is better to devote to farming for food.
 It is more sustainable because shellfish cultivation can be easily combined with reef conservation projects and restauration of shellfish fisheries like clam gardens which would tackle the problem of undernourishment around the globe.
 The permanency (over geological periods of time) of the removal of atmospheric carbon dioxide by biomineralisation of shells has already been discussed above.